Kamian404/Yrni-Shares/README.md

 - Once inside the instance, you have type `+` to notify me you're done, so I can assist others (I’ll leave the group automatically after 30 seconds).
 - Or If you'd like to take the lead and invite more people or list a group, type `++` in party chat (you’ll have 60 seconds to do so).
 <br><br>
-## Horde characters, or Alliance getting "No player named Yrni-Antonidas is currently online."
+## "No player named Yrni-Antonidas is currently online."

 Join the in-game community to work around this.
 The current invite code is always in my status posts on Discord.
 <br><br>